Spin-orbit interaction in tubular prismatic nanowires: Results

 In Fig.\ \ref{fig:soi_tri_r} we show the results when the radial potential gradient extends over a wider range within the shell.
-For the 8-nm shell, the energy splitting of the corner states at $k_z=2\cdot 10^7$ $\mathrm{m}^{-1}$ increases by approximately a factor of three [Figs.\ \ref{fig:soi_tri_th}(a) vs.\ \ref{fig:soi_tri_r}(a)].
+For the 8-nm shell, the energy splitting of the corner states at $k_z=2\times 10^7$ $\mathrm{m}^{-1}$ increases by approximately a factor of three [Figs.\ \ref{fig:soi_tri_th}(a) vs.\ \ref{fig:soi_tri_r}(a)].
 Moreover, the side states become more similar to the corner states, and at finite $k_z$, they are arranged into two well-separated groups consisting of three closely spaced states [Fig.\ \ref{fig:soi_tri_r}(a)].
 Similarly to hexagonal wires, the increased SOI effect is related to the enlarged region with potential gradient and effectively increased confinement.
-Even if the InP molecules penetrate only up to half the width of the 18-nm-wide shell [Fig.\ \ref{fig:soi_tri_r}(b)], the effects of SOI increase significantly with respect to the case when $r=2$ nm, and the energy dispersions resemble those of thinner shells [Fig.\ \ref{fig:soi_tri_th}(a)].
+Even if the \red{P atoms} penetrate only up to half the width of the 18-nm-wide shell [Fig.\ \ref{fig:soi_tri_r}(b)], the effects of SOI increase significantly with respect to the case when $r=2$ nm \red{[Fig.\ \ref{fig:soi_tri_th}(c)]}, and the energy dispersions resemble those of thinner shells [Fig.\ \ref{fig:soi_tri_th}(a)].
 For $r=d$, the energy dispersions of the 8-nm-wide [Fig.\ \ref{fig:soi_tri_r}(a)] and 18-nm-thick [Fig.\ \ref{fig:soi_tri_r}(c)] shells are qualitatively similar, though quantitatively weaker in the latter case.

-If a triangular wire is exposed to a perpendicular electric field rotated by an angle $\varphi=\pi/6$ with respect to the $x$ axis, the six transverse corner states are rearranged into three 2-fold degenerate levels.
+If a triangular wire is exposed to a perpendicular electric field rotated by an angle $\varphi=\pi/6$ with respect to the $x$ axis, the six transverse corner states are rearranged into three twofold degenerate levels.
 Each level corresponds to a probability distribution with a sharp maximum localized in a specific corner area \cite{Sitek15}.
 Since the corner-localized maxima of the 8-nm-wide shell are separated by large areas from which electrons are depleted [Fig.\ \ref{fig:L}(b)], the eigenstates associated with the three lowest energies do not overlap in the presence of the electric field.
 Therefore, in the low-energy regime, the triangular shell behaves as three independent wires with different ground energies.
-This behavior is illustrated in Fig.\ \ref{fig:soi_tri_E}, the six lowest states form three pairs of parabolas shifted in $\pm k_z$ direction which cross at $k_z=0$ as well as at finite values of $k_z$.
+This behavior is illustrated in Fig.\ \ref{fig:soi_tri_E}, where the six lowest states form three pairs of parabolas shifted in the $\pm k_z$ direction which cross at $k_z=0$ as well as at finite values of $k_z$, \green{which confirms the absence of interaction}.